stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 * Office hours: TBA

 We will use [Canvas](https://canvas.stanford.edu/courses/49557/) to post announcements, collect assignments, and host discussion among students.
-We encourage students to post questions here instead of directly emailing the instructors: we hope students will attempt to answer questions as well, and TAs will verify the solutions.
+We encourage students to post questions here instead of directly emailing the instructors: we hope students will attempt to answer each other's questions as well (TAs will verify the answers).
 Trying to explain a concept to someone else is often the best way to check your own knowledge.

 ##Assignments and grading

-Students (both registered and auditing) will be expected to do assigned readings before class.
+Students (both registered and auditing) will be expected to do assigned readings *before* class.
 Registered students will be graded based on:

 * 20% Class participation and Canvas participation.